 Snow Cannons: Friend Or Foe?

 Every day, stories circulate about the changing environment, highlighting the impact of our never-ending pursuit of comfort and excitement.
 Skiing, a beloved winter sport, is not immune to these discussions.
-At VIP SKI, we constantly navigate the balance between environmental responsibility and providing memorable ski experience for our guests.
+At VIP SKI, we constantly navigate the balance between environmental responsibility and providing a memorable ski experience for our guests.

 Sustainability Challenges